-The petals are delicate and will fade back quickly after the flowering period, but as with most bulbs, the foliage should be left in place so the plant can transfer energy to the bulb for next year’s growth.
+The petals are delicate, and I’ve noticed that they fade back quickly after the flowering period, but as with most bulbs, the foliage should be left in place so the plant can transfer energy to the bulb for next year’s growth.

 There is no need to lift the bulbs each year, and they may well naturalise, but the plants may form clumps over time.
 This isn’t something I’ve had an issue with, but you can lift and split them in the spring after flowering, although this is entirely optional.

-If you’re growing crocus bulbs in a lawn, hold back from owing until the foliage has faded and is discoloured.
+If you’re growing crocus bulbs in a lawn, I suggest you hold back from mowing until the foliage has faded and is discoloured.

 Crocus Companion Plants